Former MP's daughter joins BJD

 Former MP Pyarimohan Mohapatra's daughter Sikta Pati has joined the ruling Biju Janata Dal (BJD), party sources said.
 Welcoming her on Saturday, BJD president and Chief Minister Naveen Patnaik said she would work to strengthen the party, they said.

 Pati was the secretary general of Odisha Jan Morcha (OJM), a party formed by Mohapatra following his dismissal from the BJD on charges of anti-party activities in 2012.
 Mohapatra, a bureaucrat-turned-politician, was a close aide of Patnaik for several years before he fell out with the BJD boss.
-He is widely perceived to be the brain behind Patnaik's initial success in dealing with his rivals within the party.
+He had also served as the party's chief strategist.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)